aarol/wc-dfa-zig/README.md

 ```

 Additionally, this program implements the paper [Data-Parallel Finite-State Machines](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/asplos302-mytkowicz.pdf), which further **doubles** the speed of processing large files by processing many chunks in parallel.

+---

+For the simple version of the state machine, see [simple.zig](./src/simple.zig).

+For the UTF-8 version of the state machine, see [dfa.zig](./src/dfa.zig).

+For the parallel version, see [parallel.zig](./src/parallel.zig).

 ## Benchmarks